.jpg?sw=1440)

 How Do You Get Electricity to the She Shed?

 You’ll probably want at least a few items in your shed that run on electricity.
-The easiest and safest way to do this is to hire an electrician to help you.
+The easiest and safest way to have a she shed with electricity is to hire an electrician to help you.
 They’ll know what can and can’t be done as well as what’s safe.
 You also might need permits.
 According to MrElectric.com, “Although most areas will allow electricity to be installed in a shed, you will most likely need a permit to do so.
 Having the necessary permit(s) in place prior to starting the project can save you time and money, as you won’t have to worry about delays or deal with fines once the project is completed.”

 If you don’t want to go through the process of adding electricity to your she shed, you can always get battery-operated items.
 Light bulbs, speakers and so much more can run off batteries these days.
 Again, you’ll want to make sure everything is safe for use in your shed, but as long as you’ve done your research, this can be a good option, too.
 You might be wondering, what about Wi-Fi, though?
 If you don’t have electricity in your shed, or your shed is out of range from your router, you can always get a Wi-Fi extender.
 There are different ones on the market, but essentially, you plug in a piece that allows you to extend the reach of your router.
 This might work for getting Wi-Fi into your shed.

-Now for the Fun Part, Decorating Your She Garden Shed
+Now for the Fun Part, She Shed Decorating Ideas

 One of the best parts of getting a she shed is decorating it!
-Carefully measure and choose the furniture, rugs, and accessories that you’ll want to use.
+To do this, carefully measure and choose the furniture, rugs, and accessories that you’ll want to use.
 Also, think about how you want to use the space.
 Maybe it’s your yoga retreat, a sewing room, an art studio or somewhere just to sit and enjoy your morning coffee.
-No matter what your she shed will be used for, the possibilities for it are totally endless.
+No matter what your she shed will be used for, she shed decorating ideas are endless.
 It can be exactly what you want—after all, that’s why it’s called a she shed and not a family shed.

-When it comes to building a she garden shed, there are so many exciting options.
-Large sheds are usually the best options since they’ll give you more room.
-Just make sure you take into account the size of your yard, the shed material that will fit your needs, and the extras you want to add.
-Make a plan, stick to it and you’ll have your she shed up and standing in no time!
+When it comes to building a she shed with windows, there are so many exciting options.
+Large resin sheds are usually the best options since they’ll give you more room.
+Just make sure you take into account the size of your yard and the extras you want to add.
+Make a plan, stick to it, and you’ll have your she shed up and standing in no time!

 We build in a sustainable manner.